nih-cfde/training-and-engagement/docs/Bioinformatics-Tutorials/GWAS-in-the-cloud/analyze.md

     vcftools --vcf pruned_coatColor_maf_geno.vcf --plink --out coatColor
     ```

-the --plink options outputs the genotype data in PLINK PED format.
+the --plink options outputs the genotype data in PLINK ped format.
 Two files are generated, with suffixes ".ped" and ".map"

 !!!
 Error
     If you get a vcftools install error, follow the directions in the error message to install vcftools.
 Visit the [vcftools](./vcftools_install.md) page of this tutorial for detailed installation instructions.

-## Create list of minor alleles
+## Step 2: Create list of minor alleles

 !!! note "Population Genetics Terms"